 2. Equipment – Drip stands, infusion pumps – To discover the range of equipment that you can rent from Jaga-Me as well as our set-up services, visit our website at https://www.jaga-me.com/care-services/iv/

 3. Trained and licensed medical professionals – Not everyone is fit to administer IV therapy, and complications may occur if done improperly.
 Our JagaPros are a team of accredited, local professionals who have at least 3 years of experience in acute wards and are ready to help you transition into home care.
 On top of that:

 our nurses undergo hands-on competency tests for IV administration, and

-standard Operating Processes are in place with staff adherence documented, similar to the practice in local hospitals.
+standard operating processes are in place and staff adherence is documented, similar to the practices of local hospitals.